 For our family here are few of the things we’ve done to teach our kids about saving money.

-Get a Side Job – kids don’t have to rely on mom and dad for their sole source of income.
+Kids don’t have to rely on mom and dad for their sole source of income.
 There are plenty of odd jobs in our neighborhoods and communities to earn a few extra dollars.
 Recently, my 8-year old son asked the farmer who lets us raise chickens on his farm if he could earn a few dollars by doing chores two nights a week.
 So for two days a week he works for about 45 minutes each day, and earns $3 a week.

-Open a Savings Account at 5 years – when my son turned five we opened up an account of his own at our bank.
+When my son turned five we opened up an account of his own at our bank.
 We said you can start saving now, and can withdraw your money when you turn 18.
 Seeing this money slowly grow continues to provide motivation to grow his savings.
 Especially when this adds up over the years.

-Clip Coupons – in 2009 we started clipping coupons after our 3rd child was born.
+In 2009 we started clipping coupons after our 3rd child was born.
 In doing so our oldest saw us spending nap times clipping coupons, and we thought we could get him involved in it too.
 So we challenged him to clip coupons with us, and the coupons we used of his we’d give him 50% of the savings.
 So any coupons he clipped he wrote his initials on, and would get this extra money.
 Either way it was a win-win for our family.

-Tithing – as our kids begin to earn money through home chores, coupons, or egg selling we’ve only made two rules for them.
+As our kids begin to earn money through home chores, coupons, or egg selling we’ve only made two rules for them.
 1) They need to put 50% in your savings, and 2) They need to give 10% to church.
 Giving back to others less fortunate or to the Lord is a value we press the importance of to our kids.
 Ultimately our money is only temporary, and we’ve been entrusted to manage it for a short time.